lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 "you'll never believe" viral headline site has evaporated.
 Nine out of ten daily news sites across all topics & interests have gone under or consolidated.
-A few favorites have gotten by on a surprise surge of "premium" memberships, but it's a lot quieter out there in general.
+A few favorites have gotten by on a surprise surge of "premium" memberships, but it's a lot quieter on what's left of the web.

 <div class="pullquote left">
-Firefox...
+Catbear...
 The browser so great, we're going to let you pay for it!
 </div>

-A new campaign begins at Mozilla: "*Firefox...
+Out of nowhere, a new startup bursts onto the scene:
+"*Catbear...
 The browser so great, we're going to let you pay for it!*"

-Firefox becomes a subscription service.
+Catbear launches as a subscription service.
 Five bucks a month in the US - $50 for a year and save!
-It comes with a wallet you can fill with Foxcoins.
-A $5 subscription gives you 1000 Foxcoins every month and you can buy more from the Foxstore.
+It comes with a wallet you can fill with Catbearcoins.
+A $5 subscription gives you 1000 Catbearcoins each month.

-"Wow," you say, "I thought Mozilla was a non-profit.
-Good luck with that."

-A month later, more & more of the links you follow lead to an ad for Firefox along with the message "*This page costs 1 Foxcoin to view.*" You shake your head.
-The web really is dying off.

 ## At least it's not socks

 At Christmas, you get a card from a relative you haven't seen in a few years.
-A gift card falls out - it's worth 2500 Foxcoins.
+A gift card falls out - it's worth 2500 Catbearcoins.

 "What's this crap?" you think.
-Curious, you head to the URL on the card to redeem it.
-It turns out you can get a month of Firefox for 2000 Foxcoins.
-You shrug, sign up, and install Firefox.
+Curious, you go on the web to redeem it.
+It turns out you can get a month of Catbear for 2000 Catbearcoins.
+You shrug & sign up.

 <div class="pullquote right">
-This page costs 1 Foxcoin to view.
+This page costs 1 Catbearcoin to view.
 </div>

-The new Firefox is nice.
+Catbear is nice.
 It's fast.
 It has clever features.
-After a night of poking around blogs & games & cat pictures, you notice the Foxcoin balance in the corner of the screen has ticked down to 450.
-You realize you haven't seen an ad all night - not even one of those Mozilla ads.
+After a night of poking around blogs & games & baby animal pictures, you notice the Catbearcoin balance in the corner of the screen has ticked down to 450.

-You follow another link
-and the balance drops to 449.
+You follow another link and the balance drops to 449.

-After a couple of weeks, your Foxcoin balance runs out.
-The next link shows that old annoying warning: "*This page costs 1 Foxcoin to view*," along with a link to top up your wallet at the Foxstore.
+After a couple of weeks, your balance runs out.
+The next link shows an annoying warning: "*This page costs 1 Catbearcoin to view*," along with a link to top up your wallet at the Catbearstore.

 You ignore it and keep browsing on to other free sites - those are getting harder to find.

-By the end of the month, Firefox just stops working.
+By the end of the month, Catbear just stops working.
 It shows a form to reactivate your subscription.

-Annoyed, you go back to your old copy of
-Chrome.
-But, every site wants Foxcoin now.
-You bite the bullet: You pull out a credit card and start a Firefox subscription.
+You go back to your old copy of Lodestone Navigator.
+But, every site wants Catbearcoin now.
+You bite the bullet: You pull out a credit card and start a Catbear subscription.

 ## Information wants to be expensive

 Things are good again.
-The monthly allowance of 1000 Foxcoins seems to feed your usual habits.
+The monthly allowance of 1000 Catbearcoins feeds your habits.
 But, you've noticed a few places have started asking for more.

 <div class="pullquote">
-Soon, you find your Foxcoins running out in the middle of the month.
+Soon, you find your Catbearcoins running out in the middle of the month.
 </div>

-Your favorite beer homebrewing forum asks you to bump up to 2 Foxcoins per view.
+Your favorite beer homebrewing forum asks you to bump up to 2 Catbearcoins per view.
 In exchange, you get a gold border around on your avatar and you can use some fun emoticons in posts.
 Feeling magnanimous, you agree.

-An arcade site asks 50 Foxcoins to unlock every game for a few hours.
+An arcade site asks 50 Catbearcoins to unlock every game for a few hours.
 The place is pretty fun, so you splurge some nights.

-You find a weekly podcast that's 150 Foxcoins per episode - or 500 per month to subscribe.
+You find a weekly podcast that's 150 Catbearcoins per episode - or 500 per month to subscribe.
 After listening to some free samples from the archives, you're hooked.

-Soon, you find your Foxcoins running out in the middle of the month.
-You bump your subscription up to $10 and get 2500 Foxcoins every month.
+Soon, you find your wallet running out early.
+You bump your subscription up to $10 and get 2500 Catbearcoins every month.
 But, with so much good stuff out there, you start using up even that allowance.
 There are still higher subscription levels, but you decide something's got to give.

 ## Audience participation

-The easiest thing to do is just deal with it - when the wallet's empty, you just do without the web.
-You make an effort to budget your web use.
+The easiest thing to do is just deal with it - when the wallet's empty, you do without the web.
+You make an effort to budget.
 But, that's no fun after a few weeks.
 So, you look into more options.

 <div class="pullquote right">
-You can opt into ads to earn Foxcoin
+You can opt into ads to earn Catbearcoin
 </div>

-Turns out you can opt into ads to earn Foxcoin.
-You don't really like the sound of that, but you give it a try - you can always turn it back off whenever you want.
+Turns out you can opt into ads to earn Catbearcoin.
+You don't like the sound of that, but you give it a try - you can always turn it off whenever you want.

 It's not like the old days, though: Ads aren't plastered all over.
-Instead, Firefox shows you something every now and then between links.
+Instead, Catbear shows you something every now and then between links.
 Usually it's a quick interstitial image with some text.
 Occasionally it's a video.
 Sometimes it's a survey or even a puzzle.